Prime vertex-minors of a prime graph: Introduction

 \section{Introduction}

-An edge $e$ of a multigraph $G$ is \emph{non-essential} if $G \setminus e$ or $G / e$ is simple $3$-connected.
+An edge $e$ of a graph $G$ is \emph{non-essential} if the deletion of $e$ in $G$, denoted by $G \setminus e$, or the contraction of $e$ in $G$, denoted by $G / e$, is simple and $3$-connected.
 Tutte's wheel theorem~{\cite[(4.1)]{Tutte1961}} states that every simple $3$-connected graph has a non-essential edge unless it is isomorphic to a wheel graph.
-As a generalization, Oxley and Wu~{\cite{Oxley2000a}} showed that every simple $3$-connected graph has at least $2$ non-essential edges unless it is isomorphic to a wheel graph, and in~\cite{Oxley2000b} determined all simple $3$-connected graphs having exactly $2$ non-essential edges.
-Moreover, they~\cite{Oxley2004} investigated all simple $3$-connected graphs having exactly $3$ non-essential edges.
+As a generalization, Oxley and Wu~{\cite{Oxley2000a}} showed that every simple $3$-connected graph has at least two non-essential edges unless it is isomorphic to a wheel graph, and in~\cite{Oxley2000b} determined all simple $3$-connected graphs having exactly two non-essential edges.
+Moreover, they~\cite{Oxley2004} investigated all simple $3$-connected graphs having exactly three non-essential edges.
 Indeed, all of these results except the last have corresponding results for matroids; see~\cite{Tutte1966cm,Oxley2000a,Oxley2000b}.

 We aim to prove analogous theorems for the vertex-minor relation.
+In this paper, except for the first paragraph, all graphs are assumed to be simple, meaning that they have neither loops nor parallel edges.
 For a vertex $v$ of a graph $G$, let $G*v$ be the graph obtained from $G$ by deleting all edges joining two neighbors of $v$ and adding edges joining non-adjacent pairs of two neighbors of $v$.
 This operation is called the \emph{local complementation} at $v$ to $G$.
 Two graphs are \emph{locally equivalent} if one can be obtained from the other by applying a sequence of local complementations.
 A graph $H$ is a \emph{vertex-minor} of a graph $G$ if $H$ is an induced subgraph of a graph locally equivalent to~$G$.
-For every edge $vw$, $G*v*w*v = G*w*v*w$; see Oum~{\cite[Corollary~2.2]{Oum2005}}.
+For every edge $vw$, $G*v*w*v = G*w*v*w$ by Bouchet~{\cite[(8.2)]{Bouchet1988iso}}.
 For an edge $vw$, let $G \wedge vw := G*v*w*v$.
 This operation is called the \emph{pivoting} $vw$ to $G$.
-Two graphs are \emph{pivot equivalent} if one can be obtained from the other by applying a sequence of pivotings.
-A graph $H$ is a \emph{pivot-minor} of a graph $G$ if $H$ is an induced subgraph of a graph pivot equivalent to $G$.
+Two graphs are \emph{pivot-equivalent} if one can be obtained from the other by applying a sequence of pivotings.
+A graph $H$ is a \emph{pivot-minor} of a graph $G$ if $H$ is an induced subgraph of a graph pivot-equivalent to~$G$.
+Graphs with the pivot-minor relation are closely related to binary matroids with the minor relation.
+For example, fundamental graphs of a binary matroid $M$ are pairwise pivot-equivalent and fundamental graphs of minors of $M$ are pivot-minors of a fundamental graph of $M$; see~{\cite[Section~3]{Oum2005}} for details.